Waterstrong/cagister/README.md

-# Cash Register Pair-kata
+# POS Simulation in Java
-Pair Kata & Dojo for Cash Register simulation
+Pair Kata & Dojo for POS simulation